No Other Woman: Release

-Distribution

 No Other Womans grand premiere was supposed to be held on September 27, 2011, one day before the release date.
 However, it was cancelled because of Typhoon Pedring, which affected parts of Luzon.
 This cancellation was announced by Anne Curtis in her show Showtime on the morning of the supposed premiere date.

 No Other Woman was released nationwide on September 28, 2011.
 It was also screened in selected cities around the world, including Chicago, Las Vegas, and Los Angeles.

-The movie was given an R-13 rating by the Movie and Television Review and Classification Board.
+The film was given an R-13 rating by the Movie and Television Review and Classification Board.

 In March of 2019, the film was available on Netflix USA streaming.